 - at least two reference letters (which can be provided after you submit your formal application)

-If you find it difficult to identify potential supervisors, research topics or have any other general questions e.g. on your eligibility, please contact the Centre Director Prof Shujun Li for help.
+If you have difficulties identifying research topics or supervisors, please contact the Centre Director and the Institute Co-Director Prof Shujun Li for advice.